Multipliers, $W$-algebras and the growth of generalized polynomial identities: Abstract

 \section{Abstract}

 Let $A$ be a $W$-algebra over a field $F$ of characteristic zero, where $W$ is any $F$-algebra.
-We develop a comprehensive theory of generalized identities independently on the algebraic structure of $W$, using the multiplier algebra of $A.$ We also characterize the generalized varieties of almost polynomial growth generated by finite dimensional $W$-algebras.
+We first develop a comprehensive theory of generalized identities independent of the algebraic structure of $W$, using the multiplier algebra of $A.$ Then, we investigate the generalized variety generated by the $k\times k$ matrix algebra with a suitable action, proving that it exhibits almost polynomial growth of the generalized codimensions.
+Furthermore, we characterize the generalized varieties of almost polynomial growth generated by finite dimensional $W$-algebras.
 Finally, we provide a counterexample to the Specht property of generalized $T_W$-ideals in characteristic zero.